jlubbersgeo/ctpy/example/watershed_segmentation.md

 ```

-      0%|          | 0/186 [00:00<?, ?it/s]

-    Your stack has been smoothed using the Skimage non-local means algorithm

 ## Compare denoised data with original (Slice)
 Below we utilize the ```denoise_slice_plot``` function to visualize what the non-local-means filter is doing on a slice-by-slice basis.
 It takes arguments for the matplotlib [colormap](https://matplotlib.org/3.1.0/gallery/color/colorbar_basics.html) you would like to use for visualizing the data, the bins to include in the histogram, the slice number you want to visualize in the stack, the original and smoothed stacks you want to compare, and the name of the dataset you are working with.
 It can be seen that after non-local means denoising, histogram for the image has much more pronounced peaks and may even parse noisy peaks into multiple.
 We are now in a better position to segment the image.